JuliaLang/julia/doc/devdocs/locks.rst

    * typeinf

        this one is perhaps one of the most tricky ones, since type-inference can be invoked from many points

+       currently the lock is merged with the codegen lock, since they call each other recursively

 The following is the root lock, meaning no other lock shall be held when trying to acquire it: